dhis2-sre/im-web-client/docs/user_guide.md

 The following actions are available:

-- Logs: view the current tomcat logs.
+- Logs: view the current postgres logs.
 - Save database as: Allows the state of the current running database to be saved to a file in the [Database Manager](#databases).
 - Restart: TBC
 - Reset: Redeploy and re-seed the database from file.